Table Of Contents

 Understanding your campaign objectives is essential for effective budget allocation.
 It ensures that your spending aligns with your business goals and provides a basis for performance evaluation.

-Provide formulas and examples to help businesses estimate their ROI based on different budgets.
+Provide formulas and examples to help businesses estimate ROI across different budgets.

 Calculating Potential ROI